solana-foundation/developer-content/content/cookbook/index.md

 ---
 sidebarSortOrder: 0
 title: Solana Cookbook
-seoTitle: Learn how the Solana blockchain works
+seoTitle: Code examples for Solana development
 description:
   "The Solana cookbook is a collection of useful examples and references for building on Solana"